License GoldBean Content To Engage and Educate

 If you watch television, you’ve probably seen commercials for big banks and investment companies.
 If you watch the ads closely, their message is very much the same.
 “Give us your money.
 Trust us.
 We’ll get you to retirement”.
 That’s why most retirement ads feature a happily retired couple relaxing at their beachside home.

 If you can’t relate to that couple, you’re not alone.
 It’s just too big a conceptual leap for many to make.
-The gap between the here and now, and that distant beachside home is too big to reconcile.
+The gap between the here and now (where many people struggle with day to day money issues), to that distant beachside home is too big to reconcile.

-The problem is that the big players on Wall Street want you to associate investing with WEALTH and RETIREMENT.
+The problem is that brokers, fund managers and investment advisors want you to associate investing with WEALTH and RETIREMENT.
+This is because their businesses need you to move your pile of money from where it is now, to them.
 But when you’re younger, not wealthy, and maybe living paycheck to paycheck – it’s hard to imagine what investing could do for you.

 This is important because we live in a world that favors investing.
-The tax system, for one, favors investment earnings, giving it lower tax rates than it does for earned income.
+The tax system, for one, favors investment earnings, giving it lower tax rates than it does for income you earn through working.

-The days of pension funds and lifetime benefits are mostly behind us.
-In order to navigate this new world, a good understanding of finance is critical.
+Unfortunately, the days of pension funds and lifetime benefits are mostly behind us.
+In order to navigate this new world, developing your understanding of the financial world is critical.

 So what does this mean?
 Options in life mean different things to different people.
 And they are different to “goals”.